Just5KY/homey/README.md

 - Launch homey

 ### Docker backends
 **Portainer** - Communicates with a running [Portainer](https://github.com/portainer/portainer) instance.
-Preferred as it provides an additional layer of security.
+Preferred as it protects container access behind SSL password authentication.
-- To use, expose port 9000:9000 on the target Portainer container
+- Ensure your target instance is reachable via https at the url provided in `.env`
-- Currently only the HTTP API is supported.
-Therefore..
+- Portainer's default port is **9443**
-- **Do not connect to Portainer instances outside of the local network - credentials will be leaked.**
+- Don't worry about self-signed cert warnings

 **Docker API** - Communicates with the parent Docker Engine process if running in a container.
 Communicates with the local Docker Engine process otherwise.
 To find the appropriate config values for `.env`:
 - User ID: `id -u`